 Black root rot has no simple causes or remedies.
 It is a disease complex, involving several pathogens combined with plant stress.
 The key pathogens include Rhizoctonia, Pythium, and lesion nematode.
 The pathogens involved in this disease are commonly found in soils but usually don’t cause disease symptoms on healthy plants, but stressed plants are more susceptible.
 Strawberry plants may be stressed by drought, winter injury, root feeding insects, nematodes, poor nutrition, soil compaction, and improper herbicide use.
 Stresses reduce the plant’s resistance to disease.
-Root rotting pathogens may infect and continue to damage plant roots and crowns long after the initial stress,
+Root rotting pathogens may infect and continue to damage plant roots and crowns long after the initial stress.

 Management: Control of black root rot in an existing field is difficult.
 Stress management is the key to black root rot management.
-Therefore, replacing winter mulch that has blown off, irrigating during dry weather and after renovation, maintaining good nutritional status in the plants, and not allowing the soil to be compacted are important practices to reduce plant stress and thereby reduce possibility of black root rot developing in the field.
+Therefore, replacing winter mulch that has blown off, irrigating during dry weather and after renovation, maintaining good nutritional status in the plants, and not allowing the soil to be compacted are important practices to reduce plant stress and reduce the possibility of black root rot developing in the field.

 The long-term strategy for managing black root rot relies on site selection and crop rotation.
 Choose a site which has well drained soil with good soil organic matter content and has not grown strawberries recently.
-Where black root rot has been a problem, a rotation with a 3-6 year period without strawberries is recommended.
+Where black root rot has been a problem, a rotation of a 3–6 year period without strawberries is recommended.
 This long rotation is needed because causal organisms can persist in the soil for a long time.
 Using a variety of crops and cover-crops in this period is recommended to help break up the disease cycle.
 Banded or in-row applications of strobulurin fungicides may reduce or delay infections in infected fields.